McCourt School of Public Policy (MSPP)

 5. The Dean will oversee contract negotiations.

-6. Cases of expedited appointment of senior faculty should be conducted in a manner consistent with University policy.
+6. Cases of expedited appointment of senior faculty should be conducted in a manner consistent with University and Main Campus policy.
 Tenure and promotion decisions in these cases should be carried out consistent with McCourt School policy as specified below.

 2. Joint Appointments